anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 Students use the credentials you provide for them to sign in to the test profile.
 Then they click the assessment URL to launch the test.

-//lenewsad: During testing, I get error that I cannot select an account because it is a teacher account.
-Have to select a different one.
-Why?

 ## Features
-//lenewsad: Do we distinguish EDU's configurations as "Lockdown?"
-There is specific criteria for lockdown here: https://docs.microsoft.com/en-us/education/windows/take-a-test-app-technical
 When a student launches a test, their desktop disables and the Take a Test app opens in a new window.
 Take a Test clears the system's clipboard so that students cannot copy and paste content.

 While a test is active, test takers cannot:

 * Visit other websites
 * Open or access other apps
-* Change settings or extend the display (//lenewsad: does this mean change display settings?
-Or is it saying settings in a broader sense?)
+* Change settings
+* Extend the display
 * See notifications
 * Receive app and OS updates
-* Use autofill (//lenewsad: Same here--in test environment, profile says "Allow text suggestions: Yes.")
+* Receive text suggestions
 * Use Cortana
 * Share, print, or record device screens, unless allowed by school or IT administrator

+### Assistive technology still functional
-Some device features--such as narrator--and assistive technology are still fully functional while taking a test.
+Some device features--such as narrator--and other assistive technology are still fully functional while taking a test.
 For a list of functional features see [Take a Test app technical reference](https://docs.microsoft.com/en-us/education/windows/take-a-test-app-technical).

-> [!NOTE] //lenewsad Is it neccessary to send them to a different place to learn how to do this?
+> [!NOTE]
-> You will need to create a Take a Test user before you can assign the Take a Test profile.
-Find out how to assign these users in the [Windows 10 for Education docs](https://technet.microsoft.com/edu/windows/take-a-test-multiple-pcs).
+> Create an exclusive user for Take a Test purposes.
+Assign your Take a Test profile to this user so that you don't impact student or teacher devices.
+Learn how to assign a user in the Windows 10 for Education, [Set up Take a Test on multiple PCs](https://technet.microsoft.com/edu/windows/take-a-test-multiple-pcs) article.

 ## Take a Test profile setup
 Set up a profile in Intune for Education.
-Before you begin, we recommend that you create a dedicated test account meant solely for assessments.
-Users will use the credentials of this account to access the test profile. //lenewsad: Should we tell them that they should not use their personal EDU credentials because students could then log in with these to Intune for EDU?
+Before you begin, we recommend that you create a dedicated user account meant solely for assessments.
+Users will sign in to this account to access tests.

 1. From the left panel of the page, click Take a Test profiles. ![List of options in the sidebar](./media/dashboard-002-left-sidebar-list.png)
 2. Click Add Take a Test profile.